Intranet Journal Earthweb

 Handling Non-Supporting Browsers

-Not all browsers support scripting languages.
-Some only support JavaScript.
-Only Microsoft's Internet Explorer supports VBScript.
-You might be wondering what happens to your scripts when non-supporting browsers encounter them.
-Usually browsers will do what they do most frequently with text, they will display your scripts as part of the web page.
-Obviously, this isn't the result you had hoped for.
-One simple way to address this problem is to encase your scripts in comment tags (<!-- and -->).
+Obviously, this isn’t the result you had hoped for.
+One simple way to address this problem is to encase your scripts in comment tags (<!– and –>).
 Below is our example script as it appears with the addition of the comment tags:

 <HTML>